elaheh-dastan/AI-engineer-interview/README.md

     AR predict the next token using only past tokens.

     Masked Modeling predict missing tokens using both left and right context.

+3. Explain prompt caching
+   A technique where repeated or reusable parts of a prompt are stored and reused.
+Many LLM requests share a large, static prefix, for example: System instructions.
+Prompt caching allows the model (or the serving system) to:
+       1. Compute embeddings / internal representations for the static part once 2.Reuse them across multiple requests
+       3.Only process the dynamic part (user query, last turn, variables)